 These make a great vegetable main course, but if you leave the parmesan off the top, they’ll suit vegans too.

-2 Cut the tops off the tomatoes, carefully scoop out seeds and flesh and season inside peppers with salt, turn them upside down to drain for 5 minutes.
+2 Cut the tops off the tomatoes, carefully scoop out seeds and flesh and season inside tomatoes with some of the salt, then turn them upside down to drain for 5 minutes.

 3 Mix lemon oil, zest and juice in a bowl with salt, garlic, coriander seeds and basil.
-Add the freekeh and toss together and pile into the tomatoes.
-Put the caps on the tomatoes then transfer them to a shallow ovenproof dish lined with baking paper.
+Add the freekeh, toss together and pile into the tomatoes.
+Put the caps on the tomatoes then transfer them to a shallow ovenproof dish lined with baking (parchment) paper.
 Sprinkle with parmesan and panko crumbs and drizzle with a little oil.

 4 Bake for about 30 minutes, until tomatoes are coloured on top and a little crusty.

 The panko crumbs will stick to the top of the tomatoes if they are whizzed finer in a spice grinder – or smash with the end of a rolling pin.

 Serve the tomatoes with labna, cucumber wedges and a green salad.